SebastianAMo/EPAMAutomationNEt/README.md

     - From the dropdown, select a specific service category: “Generative AI” or “Responsible AI” (parameterize the category selection).
     - Validate that the page contains the correct title.
     - Validate that the section ‘Our Related Expertise’ is displayed on the page

+## Test Cases API

+- **Tasks #1.** Validate that the list of users can be received successfully
+	- Create and send request to https://jsonplaceholder.typicode.com/users using GET method
+	- Validate that user recives a list of users with the following information: "id",  "name", "username", "email", "address”,     "phone",   "website",  "company";
+	- Validate that user receives 200 OK response code.
+There are no error messages;

+- **Tasks #2.** Validate response header for a list of users
+	- Create and send request to https://jsonplaceholder.typicode.com/users using GET method.
+	- Validate content-type header exists in the obtained response.
+	- The value of the content-type header is application/json; charset=utf-8.
+	- Validate that user receives 200 OK response code.
+There are no error messages.

+- **Tasks #3.** Validate response header for a list of users
+	- Create and send request to https://jsonplaceholder.typicode.com/users using GET method.
+	- Validate that the content of the response body is the array of 10 users.
+	- Validate that each user should be with different ID.
+	- Validate that each user should be with non-empty Name and Username.
+	- Validate that each user contains the Company with non-empty Name Validate that user receives 200 OK response code.
+There are no error messages.

+- **Tasks #4.** Validate that user can be created
+	- Create and send request to https://jsonplaceholder.typicode.com/users using POST method with Name and Username fields
+	- Validate that response is not empty and contains the ID value
+	- Validate that user receives 201 Created response code.
+There are no error messages

+- **Tasks #5.** Validate that user is notified if resource doesn’t exist
+	- Create and send a request to https://jsonplaceholder.typicode.com/invalidendpoint using GET method.
+	- Validate that user receives 404 Not Found response code.
+There are no error messages.

 ## Commands